RoshBeed/cloudskillers.com/content/authors/cloudskiller/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Welcome to Cloud Skillers!
+Work in progress.
+Come back in a few weeks.

 # Social/Academic Networking